practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 This file needs to be created in the project's subdirectory _project_ and has only one directive:

 ```
-addSbtPlugin("org.scala-native" % "sbt-scala-native" % "0.5.7")
+addSbtPlugin("org.scala-native" % "sbt-scala-native" % "0.5.9")
 ```

 You don't need to install the **Maven** tool at this point.

 This is a build tool for Java projects: https://mvnrepository.com/artifact/org.scala-native/sbt-scala-native_2.12_1.0 and can be installed like this for example: _$ sdk install maven_ to use the SDKMAN! another time)

 The sbt takes care about the given versions in the project's configuration files.
-This means for example that you could conveniently upgrade from older version 0.5.7 to latest version 0.5.8 (as of 2025-09-08) of Scala Native by only updating the _plugin.sbt_ file and running the sbt again.
+This means for example that you could conveniently upgrade from older version 0.5.7 to latest version 0.5.9 (as of 2025-12-24) of Scala Native by only updating the _plugin.sbt_ file and running the sbt again.

 However, also check your _.bashrc_ file to see that your active Java environment is indeed the Oracle GraalVM one (see from above).

 Now start the sbt project (with _$ sbt new_ and option d), here named _password_encryption_perf_stats_GraalVM_, with Scala [source code file](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/04%20-%20GraalVM/password_encryption_perf_stats_GraalVM.scala) located in the _./src/main/scala_ subdirectory.

-Then you start the sbt and enter sbt commands _compile_, _run_ (as a test) and _exit_:
+Then you start the sbt in project directory _password_encryption_perf_stats_graalvm_ (automatically lowered letters) and enter sbt commands _compile_, _run_ (as a test) and _exit_:

 ```
 $ sbt
-copying runtime jar...
-[info] welcome to sbt 1.10.11 (Ubuntu Java 21.0.8)
+[info] welcome to sbt 1.11.7 (Oracle Corporation Java 24)
 ...
 sbt:password_encryption_perf_stats_GraalVM> compile
 ...